duckduckgo/BrowserServicesKit/README.md

 ## Testing

 Run `swift test` on the project root folder.
+Please note that running the tests on Xcode will not work.

 ### SwiftLint